jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 The trick is being able to get the internship in the first place.

 # Preparation
-Be prepare before seeking out an internship.
+Be prepared before seeking out an internship.

 ## Your Résumé
 You should have a solid [résumé](https://en.wikipedia.org/wiki/R%C3%A9sum%C3%A9).